 Shaun Mendonsa, PhD is an influencing expert and pharmaceutical development leader.
 He writes on the topics of influence and persuasion, and develops next generation drugs in human pharma by advising international pharmaceutical CROs and CMOs.
 He can be reached at email@example.com.

-How to get someone to say yes to you; Cognitive Sciences; Decision-Making; Leadership Development; Persuasion.
+How to convince someone to say yes to you; Cognitive Sciences; Decision-Making; Leadership Development; Persuasion.

 As an Amazon Associate we earn from qualifying purchases.